mmgen/mmgen-wallet/doc/wiki/using-mmgen/Tracking-and-spending-ordinary-Bitcoin-addresses.md

 ## Tracking and spending ordinary Bitcoin (non-MMGen) addresses

-While not recommended, it is possible to use MMGen to track and spend ordinary Bitcoin addresses too, i.e. addresses whose keys you control but which haven't been spent to your MMGen wallet.
+While not recommended, it is possible to use MMGen to track and spend ordinary Bitcoin addresses too, i.e. addresses whose keys you control but which haven’t been spent to your MMGen wallet.

 #### Import the Bitcoin addresses for tracking (online computer):